ibm-cloud-docs/monitoring/access_key.md

     where APIKEY_NAME is the name of the API key.

-    The output from this command includes the field **Sysdig Access Key** which contains the access key for the instance.
+    The output from this command includes the field **Sysdig Access Key** that contains the access key for the instance.

 For example, the following command shows the output of a sample service ID: